Active ingredient

 Most side effects are mild to moderate but some may be serious and require treatment.
 Rarely, some of these reactions have been fatal.

-Tell your doctor immediately if you get signs of an infection including:
+Tell your doctor immediately if you or your child gets signs of an infection including:

 You might get infections more easily during your treatment with MabThera.

-These are often colds, but there have been cases of pneumonia or urinary infections.
+These are often colds, but there have been cases of pneumonia, urinary infections and serious viral infections.
 These are listed below under “Other side effects”.

 If you are being treated for rheumatoid arthritis, granulomatosis with polyangiitis, microscopic polyangiitis or pemphigus vulgaris, you will also find this information in the Patient Alert Card you have been given by your doctor.
 It is important that you keep this Alert Card and show it to your partner or caregiver.